-- ICC (Management) overall oversight and management of the project - M&C (Monitor and Control) monitoring and control of the telescopes, including taking the data and providing it for downstream processing and archiving - SSA (Science Support and Archive) user facing software: proposal and observing setup tools, workflow manager, helpdesk, and the archive - CASA (Common Astronomy Software Applications) CASA data reduction and Pipeline - HPC/Systems (High Performance Computing) computing performance and capacity - Architect overall architecture, design, and integration
+- ICC (Management) Overall oversight and management of the project. - M&C (Monitor and Control) Monitoring and control of the telescopes, including taking the data and providing it for downstream processing and archiving. - SSA (Science Support and Archive) User facing software: proposal and observing setup tools, workflow manager, helpdesk, and the archive; integration. - CASA (Common Astronomy Software Applications) data reduction software. - Pipeline Automated data reduction, based on CASA. - HTC/Systems (High Throughput Computing) Computing throughput, performance, and capacity - DMS Architect Overall architecture and design.

 Table 3 below provides both the initial estimates of the dedicated effort per group/role needed to deliver SRDP, and an indication of the impact on the group (related FTE) based on the number individuals which will need to be involved in some capacity.
-For example, for CASA, approximately 3.5 FTE will need to be dedicated to SRDP work, and that effort will be spread across 10-11 group members who be involved in
+For example, for CASA, approximately 3.5 FTE will need to be dedicated to SRDP work, and that effort will be spread across 10-11 group members who be involved in SRDP-related activities.

-SRDP-related activities.
 These estimates are very initial, i.e. pre-operations concepts, and will have to be significantly revised as we gain experience with the project and operations.

-FY18 FY19 FY20 Number of team members involved
+FY20 FY2I FY22 Number of team members involved

+ICC 0.3 0.3 0.3 2

-ICC 0.2 0.2 0.2 I
+M&C 0.2 0.2 0.2 I

-M&C 0.25 0.25 0.25 I

-SSA 2.5 2.5 2.5 7
+SSA 5.0 3 5.0 5.0 9

-CASA 3.5 3.5 3.5 11
+CASA/Pipeline 3.5 3.5 3.5 11

 HPC/Systems 0.25 0.25 0.25 2

 Architect 0.5 0.5 0.5 2

-Testing 0.3 0.3 0.3 2

-Sum 7.5 7.5 7.5 26
+Sum 9.75 9.75 9.75 27